Zeght/Morefun/README.md

 Subsamples image with subspl factor, performs dfttest on a subsampled picture, computes difference between result and original subsampled picture and adds difference to full-size picture.
 This allow to filter oly lower frequencies at relatively low cost.
 Works with 16bit clips only.

+###Framematch(clip src, clip ref, clip "msk", clip "out", int "mskmode", int "rad", string "outfile", float "subspl", float "gamma")
+Takes 2 clips with same content, similar colors, crop, but with different framenumbers.
+Tries to match frames rearrange frames of _src_ clip to match frames of _ref_ clip.

+Function compares frame from ref to nearby frames from src using Cframediff from TVIVTC (same metric as tdecimate).

+Runtime filters use global variables, so it's not recommended to use this script twice in same AviSynth instance.

+You can check history of https://gist.github.com/Zeght/89c9a763efba0b32486b for simpler versions of this script.
+* clip ref - reference clip that has frames arranged in desired way.
+* clip src - similar clip with slightly rearanged frames (e.g. misdecimated).
+Doesn't need to be same size as ref as it will be resized in the process.
+* clip msk (Undefined) - mask clip, masked areas wont be compared.
+* clip out (src) - clip which frames will be returned according to src->ref mappings.
+Can be 16-bit version of _src_, some kind of mask or stacked clips.
+* int mskmode(0) - defines if mask clip is relative to _src_ (_mskmode_=0) or _ref_ (_mskmode_=1)
+* int rad (3) - temporal radius for frames comparison/search.
+* string outfile (Undefined) - name of file to write logs.
+Format - lines consisting of space-separated pairs (_frame_number_, _shift_(where to get frame frame from _ref_ to get same frame as _frame_number_ from src)).
+* float subspl (width/640) - clips are subsampled by this factor and then get 8px-wide borders cropped for comparison. _subspl=0_ disables subsampling and cropping.
+* float gamma (0.05) - penalizes sudden changes in frame shift.
+Negative values allows for crossings/decreasing mappings which is normally not required.

+###Framematch_selectrangeevery(clip src, int "every", int "length", int "offset", int "mul", bool "blackpad")
+Unlike AviSynth's SelectRangeEvery this version does properly with every>length and works with negative offsets.

+It picks ranges [_offset_, _offset_+_length_], [_offset+every_, _offset_+_every_+_length_], [_offset+2*every_, _offset_+_2*every_+_length_] and so on.

+If _mul_>0 then it repeats every range described above _mul_ times.

+Frames that are pulled from outside of clip (with negative or too big frame numbers) are replaced by black frames if _blackpad_ is set to true (Default), otherwise it these frames are replaced by first or last frame.

+SelectEvery is used internally and it wont work if _length*mul_ is larger than 1023.

+Length of returned clip is always _src.framescount*length*mul/every_.

 ###HD_Edge
 A hack to compute an edge mask with bit depth higher than 8 bit.
 It works by taking clip lsb1 - some lower bits and lsb2 - lsb1 with values circularly shifted by 128.